0xCoto/Virgo/paper.md

 the total power distribution plot of the observation, with the help of the NumPy [@Harris2020] and Matplotlib [@Hunter:2007] packages.

-`%Comment: should gnuradio.org be cited somehow?
-There doesn't seem to be an official paper` `%Comment: Should "with the help of numpy/matplotlib" be rephrased a bit differently?`
+`%Comment: Should gnuradio.org be cited somehow?
+There doesn't seem to be an official paper.
+Others paper cite it.`

+`%Comment: Should "with the help of numpy/matplotlib" be rephrased a bit differently?`

 Designed to be used by both researchers and students in the field of radio